Open Now — 24/7 Plumbing

 Forcing food scraps or solid waste materials down the garbage disposal can cause the waste to back up and create nasty clogs.
 Hence, ensure you avoid putting certain foods into the garbage disposal, including grease, starchy items, bones, fruit pits, tough meat, egg shells and fibrous items.

-Before disposing of the item, consider if it can dull the garbage disposal blades or throw it into the dustbins to be a good idea to maintain safety.
+Before disposing of the item, consider whether it can dull the garbage disposal blades or whether throwing it into the dustbins is a good idea to maintain safety.

 5. Always Read Labels

-When using chemicals, drain cleaners or machines during a repair, undergoing safety training will ensure understanding of any warning labels on the items.
-These can equip you with proper handling of the item while making you aware of what first aid steps to take in emergencies.
+When using chemicals, drain cleaners, or machines during a repair, safety training will ensure understanding of any warning labels on the items.
+This can equip you with proper handling skills while making you aware of what first aid steps to take in emergencies.

 6. Don’t Cut Blindly